AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 8. Inspected the `DeviceProcessEvents` Table to Search for Scheduled Task Activity

 The fourth encoded command was created a new scheduled task with a PowerShell script to obtain persistence on the endpoint.
 The PowerShell script `PersistenceScript.ps1` found in the `HackingTools` folder was utilized by `MaliciousExecutable.exe` to create a new scheduled task called `PersistenceScheduledTask`.
-Referencing these details in a query, I discovered that the 'PersistenceScheduledTask` was created at `2025-03-15T15:03:02.4916028Z`.
+Referencing these details in a query, I discovered that the `PersistenceScheduledTask` was created at `2025-03-15T15:03:02.4916028Z`.

 **Query used to locate event:**